jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 The more common approach is to sample a couple values and call it a day.

 Which lead to an alternative approach, property testing.
-Here you would generate two random inputs on one side interpret it trough the homomorphism and then see if the multiplication in natural numbers is the same as the test.
+Here you would generate two random inputs on one side, interpret it trough the homomorphism and then see if the multiplication in natural numbers is the same as the test.